Skip to content

 Illustrative case: iFraP intervention rationale and development

-Osteoporosis is a disease that compromises bone structure, making bones weak and more likely to break17.
-The drug treatments for osteoporosis revolve around fracture risk reduction through bone strengthening.
-There are different types of osteoporosis medicine given either by tablet or injection (including bisphosphonates, RANK ligand inhibitor; and anabolic agents such as recombinant parathyroid hormone and anti-sclerostin monoclonal antibodies) with calcium and/or vitamin D supplements acting as treatment adjunct18.
-Despite the considerable burden of the disease and the numerous treatment options, there is a considerable treatment gap19 (i.e. proportion of people in whom osteoporosis medicine is recommended by clinical guidelines, but do not receive treatment).
+For osteoporosis, despite the considerable disease burden and the numerous treatment options, there is still a considerable treatment gap18 (i.e. proportion of people in whom osteoporosis medicine is recommended by clinical guidelines, but do not receive treatment).
 The treatment gap arises because people at risk are either not identified or offered treatment, or are offered treatment, but decide not to take it.
-The care gap is a newly proposed term that emerged during the development of the iFraP intervention to address the implicit assumption that all patients recommended medicine should take it regardless of their preferences19.
-This term highlights the gap (and possible solutions) as a clinician problem, not a patient problem, and puts emphasis on the importance of clinician behaviours to facilitate informed shared decision-making between healthcare professionals and patients.
-The reasons behind osteoporosis undertreatment are multiple: concerns about long term bisphosphonates efficacy18; safety20; uncertainty about what medicine actually achieves21; and, potential overconfidence with routinely used risk calculators known -under certain circumstances- to be associated with a risk of underestimating the risk of fractures22.
-To an extent, promoting better clinician-patient communication on bone health and treatment options, could contribute to address some of these challenges.
+The care gap is a newly proposed term that emerged during the development of the iFraP intervention to address the implicit assumption that all patients recommended medicine should take it regardless of their preferences.18 This term frames the gap (and possible solutions) as a clinician issue rather than a patient issue, and emphasizes the importance of clinician behaviours to facilitate informed, shared decision-making between healthcare professionals (HCPs) and patients.
+The reasons behind osteoporosis undertreatment are multiple, including: patients’ concerns about long term bisphosphonates efficacy17 and safety19,20; HCPs’ and patients’ uncertainty about treatment action mechanism19; and, overconfidence with routinely used risk calculators (under certain circumstances these have been associated with a risk of underestimating the fracture risk).21 To an extent, promoting better patient-clinician communication on bone health and treatment options could contribute to address some of these challenges.

-Some osteoporosis decision tools have been developed to improve clinician-patient communication.
-However, these have not met the required international quality criteria and have as yet, failed to demonstrate effectiveness at improving drug initiation and/or persistence (collectively described as adherence23)24.
-The Improving uptake of Fracture Prevention drug treatments (iFraP), a complex digital health intervention, features a DST with an interactive representation of individual fracture risk, information about risk factors for osteoporosis, bone density, and accessible explanations of bone health and treatment risk/benefit profile, and has been co-developed to achieve this need.
+Some existing osteoporosis DSTs aim at improving patient-clinician communication.
+However, these have not met the required international quality criteria and have as yet, failed to demonstrate effectiveness at improving drug initiation and/or persistence (collectively described as adherence).22,23 Building on these findings, our team developed the Improving uptake of Fracture Prevention drug treatments (iFraP) intervention, a complex DHI, featuring a CDST (i.e., iFraP DHT) with an interactive representation of individual fracture risk; information about risk factors for osteoporosis and bone density; and, accessible explanations of bone health and treatment risk/benefit profile.
+In addition, a training package for clinicians on how to use the tool and consultation skills is provided, along with additional resources from the CDST to refer to after the consultation.
+For simplicity, this enhanced consultation will henceforth be referred to as iFraP-consultation.

-A detailed description iFraP’s development is provided elsewere16.
-Briefly, the iFraP intervention includes a CDST to support the patient-clinician discussion, a training package for the clinician on how to use the tool and consultation skills enhancement, and additional information resources for the patients, along with a print-out from the CDST; most elements of the complex intervention support the use of (training), or are a by-product (print-out), of the CDST as a DHI.
-All the resources have been conceptualized and developed following the MRC complex intervention development framework25, comprising i) an evidence synthesis including an evaluation/assessment of the available online patient information26; ii) an assessment of existing decision tools in osteoporosis24; iii) a Delphi study to inform the model content of the FLS consultations27 and iv) focus groups and individual interviews with patients and health professionals28. iFraP was developed following a collaborative approach including bone specialists, nurses, people with lived experience, GPs, behavioural psychologists, representatives from Health Literacy UK, the Royal Osteoporosis Society, academics, and health economists.
+A detailed description of iFraP’s development is provided elsewhere.15 Briefly, iFraP’s overall conceptualisation and development followed the MRC complex intervention development framework24 and included: i) an evidence synthesis and evaluation of the available online patient information,25 assessed using a modified version of the International Patient Decision Aids (IPDAS) checklist26; ii) an assessment of existing decision tools in osteoporosis23; iii) a Delphi study to inform the model content of the consultations27 and iv) focus groups and individual interviews with patients and health professionals.28 iFraP was developed collaboratively, involving bone specialists, nurses, people with lived experience, GPs, behavioural psychologists, representatives from Health Literacy UK, the Royal Osteoporosis Society, academics, and health economists.

 iFraP trial outline